davidpeele/bleeparr_CLI/README.md

-# Bleeparr 1.1
+# Bleeparr_CLI 1.1

-🚀  **Bleeparr** is a tool for automatically detecting and censoring profanity in videos by muting bad words based on subtitles and AI speech recognition (Whisper).
+🚀  **Bleeparr_CLI** is a tool for automatically detecting and censoring profanity in videos by muting bad words based on subtitles and AI speech recognition (Whisper).

 It uses a smart multi-layered strategy:
 - Subtitle scanning for obvious profanity